-Issues relating to technology transfer and cooperation are addressed in Articles 16
+Issues relating to technology transfer and scientific and technological cooperation are addressed in Articles 16

 of the Convention.
 Technology transfer as a means of achieving the equitable sharing of benefits from the use of genetic resources is mentioned in Article 19

 .
 In addition, training and research activities, so essential for establishing national capacities to diffuse and adapt technologies, are addressed in Article 12

 The basic obligation of all Parties regarding access to and transfer of technology is set out in paragraph 1 of Article 16

 of the Convention.
 Article 16 also establishes a number of conditions regarding technology transfer:

 - Its paragraph 2 stipulates that access to and transfer of technology to developing countries "shall be provided and/or facilitated under fair and most favourable terms, including on concessional and preferential terms where mutually agreed, and, where necessary, in accordance with the financial mechanism established by Articles 20 and 21".